mybsam12138/backend-notes/jdbc-key-interfaces-and-methods.md

 - `setReadOnly(true)`
   Declares transactional intent for read-only operations; enforcement and optimization depend on the database.

+- `prepareCall(String sql)`
+  Creates a `CallableStatement` for invoking stored procedures or functions.

 **Important clarification**

 > JDBC does NOT explicitly start transactions.